MULTICULTURAL MENTAL HEALTH

 If I can help you with anything else, always feel free to ask.
-Some of you have never taken online classes before, so do not be embarrassed when you occasionally goof here or there.
+Every online classes is different, so do not be embarrassed when you occasionally goof here or there.
 That’s part of the learning process, and I’ll endeavor to help you get things running smoothly.

 We will never use chat rooms and you will not have to be online at any specific time of day to do the assignments.
 Chat room technology for that is still too awkward, not every student’s computer will be able to handle it, and part of the reason for taking an online class is to keep your time flexible.

-To do your assignments, check the message board on the MyHenderson page for this class several times each week.
-You should not go more than two weekdays in a row without checking the message board.
-You will either do each assignment on that message board or learn from the message board where to go to do each task.
-You will have several assignments every week (due every weekday during summer).
+To do your assignments, check the discussion forum on the MyHenderson page for this class several times each week.
+You should not go more than two weekdays in a row without checking the discussion forum.
+You will either do each assignment on that discussion forum or learn from the forum where to go to do each task.
+You will have several assignments every week.
 Because missing an assignment in an online class counts as missing class, anyone who fails to do three or more of the assignments may be dropped from the course without further notice.

-Assignment deadlines appear as dates in the assignments’ subject headings.
-The deadline is 5 minutes until midnight Saturday at the end of the specified week.
-That’s by the system’s clock, not yours, so do not risk cutting it close.
-If you wait until that evening and something goes wrong that keeps you from doing the assignment, well, you should have done it earlier because you’ll normally have several days to complete each task.
+If you wait until that last day and something goes wrong that keeps you from doing the assignment, well, you should have done it earlier because you’ll have several days to complete each task.
 If your Internet is out all day, you are responsible for going somewhere with Internet access.
-If your wifi is out, you might be able to use your phone to create a hotspot with access.
+If your wifi is out, you could use a phone to create a hotspot with access.
 The Internet is all around us, the ways to access it are many, and you have chosen to take an online class.
 Internet access and keeping track of your schedule is your responsibility.